-The 8-person Sunshine Village gondola and Standish quad chairlift are open for sightseeing each weekend (Friday to Sunday) and on all long weekends Mondays.
+The eight-person Sunshine Village gondola and Standish quad chairlift are open for sightseeing each weekend (Friday to Sunday) and on all long weekends Mondays.
 Ride the Standish lift to over 2,400 m (7,875 feet) and experience 360 degree views of the Canadian Rocky Mountains.
-From there, catch even more breathtaking scenery from the Standish viewpoint platform or connect to the Sunshine Meadows hiking trails--12 km of trails connecting to three high-alpine lakes; Larynx, Grizzly and Rock Isle.
+From there, catch even more breathtaking scenery from the Standish viewpoint platform or connect to the Sunshine Meadows hiking trails - 12 kilometres (7.5 miles) of trails connecting to three high-alpine lakes: Larynx, Grizzly, and Rock Isle.

 Banff Norquay Sightseeing Chairlift